kumarvk/capybara-script/README.md

 * Create mini library that helps you crawling similar sites

-### For scrapping and get out put on console follow below steps:
+### For scrapping and get output on console follow below steps:

-* Open command prompt and go to scrapper directory.
+* Open command prompt and go to directory.
 * Set proper ruby in rvm ( I have used ruby 2.2.2 but should work in other also)
 * You should have 'capybara' and 'poltergeist' gem installed.
 * Type 'ruby stuerzer_crawler.rb' in console.